 Cally Warren studied law at King’s College London, graduating in 2005.
 She went on to undertake the Bar Vocational Course at the Inns of Court School of Law and was called to the Bar in 2006.
 Cally is a Social Policy Co-ordinator for the Citizens Advice Bureau and currently works on our enforcement and housing materials.
 Cally is an Assistant Editor for Practical Law Public Sector and is currently a non-practising barrister.

 Caroline Cox trained at Freshfields Bruckhaus Deringer and joined their real estate department in September 2001.
 She spent seven years there after qualification advising both private and public sector clients on a variety of property and planning transactions.
 Prior to training as a solicitor Caroline worked for eight years in both the private and public sectors as a town planner.
 She is a member of the Royal Town Planning Institute.
-Caroline joined Practical Law in December 2008.
-Caroline is currently a non-practising solicitor.
+Caroline joined Practical Law in December 2008 to create a planning offering for property lawyers.
+Together with Chris Proudley, she now leads Practical Law Planning.
+Caroline is a non-practising solicitor.